xXQiuChenXx/Xeow/README.md

 * Feel free to [Fork](https://github.com/xXQiuChenXx/Xeow/fork) this repository, create a feature branch and submit a pull request.
 * If you found any bugs or you have some idea on new feature feel free to create a issue [here](https://github.com/xXQiuChenXx/Xeow/issues).
+* If you want to be a part of Xeow Discord Bot, please contact via the owner/creator 's gmail.
+You can found it on his github info page.

 ## License
 Xeow Bot is licensed under the MIT license, A well-maintained open source ecosystem starts from us (*>ω<)φ